 💡 Assembly tip: Wait to combine everything until just before serving to maintain crisp textures and bright flavors.

-Try it once, and you’ll be hooked on this healthy, sweet and savory cucumber salad recipe.
+Try it once, and you’ll be hooked on this sweet and savory cucumber salad recipe.
 Save it, share it, and make it your signature salad of the season!

 More Summer Salads: